jronkemp/I211-NiceReads/README.md

 4. Carley Holtz

 Inspired by Goodreads, a legitimate media review site, our team setout to meet the requirements of the final class project.
-Built with the Object Oriented Programming approach and hosted on phpmyadmin servers and databases.
+Built with the Object Oriented Programming approach and hosted on phpmyadmin databases and XAMPP servers.

 Have a look around and test our features!